|LASIKSOS||Is There a Doctor in the House ?|

 My feeling is that the laser eye surgery industry needs to mobilize itself to help this patient, and all other injured laser eye surgery patients.

-of one of Thomas Tooma's patients is represented online
+experience of one of Thomas Tooma's patients is

 That patient is now blind in one eye.
 They experienced a broken major blood vessel in the eye -- shortly after their own LASIK surgery.
 The broken blood vessel is believed to have occurred because of the tissue trauma induced by the suction ring (the device used to immobilize the eye) and the speculum (the device used to move the eyelid out of the way.)
 During "all-laser eye surgery", both the suction ring and the speculum are used.
 In other words, what happened to Tooma's patient, the human being associated with Orange County case #01CC06832, can happen to any all-laser eye surgery patient.